boylett/Philips-Hue-PHP/README.md

-# Philips Hue PHP API
+# Philips Hue Remote PHP API
 A simple PHP wrapper to allow control of your Philips Hue Bridge from anywhere!

 ## Installation